An organization of the brain

 That living structure continued to grow in complexity and what was nerve tissue started its own subdivision of labor, one part would carry information back and forth and another would process the said information.
 The brain was born.

 That nerve blob evolved to higher complexity and is still in use today.
 It is in charge of all bodily functions and handles information at an incredible speed, about 3 million bits per second.
-It handles things like dosing insulin, regulating temperature, maintaining heart beat.
-That is what we call Brain 1.0 or Core or also Reptilian Brain.
+It handles things like dosing insulin, regulating temperature, maintaining heartbeat.
+That is what I call Brain 1 or Core or also Reptilian Brain.

 Limbic is the center of Emotions (Fear, Anger), Connection (Love/Body language/Facial Recognition) and Decision.

-- People with damage in the Limbic areas are unable to make a decision, they keep pondering all the options using their Neocortex.
+- People with damage in the Limbic areas can be unable to make a decision, they keep pondering all the options using their Neocortex.

-- People whose ability to connect has been impaired or poorly developed are pure logicians and can be classified somewhere in the Austistic spectrum.
+- People whose ability to connect has been impaired or poorly developed can be pure logicians and can be classified somewhere in the Autistic spectrum.

 - People whose emotions are poorly synced can be either useless or dangerous.
 A Healthy balanced Limbic system is a requirement for a healthy mental life.

-A poorly developed or under-performing Neocortex only makes you an idiot but nothing depriving you from a healthy happy life.
-A malfunctioning Reptilian complex will no let you live long if at all.
+A poorly developed or under-performing Brain 3 - Neocortex only makes you an idiot but does not deprive you of a healthy happy life.
+A malfunctioning Brain 1 - Reptilian complex will no let you live long if at all.

 The three brains actually communicate with each other but the Limbic remains the Boss.
 It is fed information from the reptilians and the Neocortex, then reacts to the generated emotions and makes a decision.